Reserve Matching with Thresholds: Related Literature on Theory and Vaccine Allocation

 Second, the previously used models mostly assume the presence of a baseline priority ordering.
 This enforces the priority orderings of different categories to have significant inter-dependencies, which might be detrimental especially taking into account the fact that the main use of reserve systems is to accommodate different groups at the same time without having to compare two incomparable segments.

 The one paper that analyzes a model that does not assume baseline priority ordering is \cite*{PSUY20}.
-However, their model corresponds to a hard reserve.\footnote{In fact, in this particular model, they only have eligibility restrictions, and not beneficiaries.} In the same paper, they propose another model with baseline priority orderings, for which they describe a smart reserve matching mechanism.
-The mechanism they describe is an extension of the Meritorious Horizontal Choice Rule introduced in \cite{SY22}.\footnote{This paper subsumed two working papers of the authors.
-Meritorious Horizontal Choice Rule was first introduced in \cite{SY20} as Horizontal Envelope Choice Rule.}
+However, their model corresponds to a hard reserve.
+In the same paper, they propose another model with baseline priority orderings, for which they describe a smart reserve matching mechanism.
+The mechanism they describe is an extension of the Meritorious Horizontal Choice Rule (MHCR) introduced in \cite{SY22}.\footnote{This paper subsumed two working papers of the authors.
+Meritorious Horizontal Choice Rule was first introduced in \cite{SY20} as Horizontal Envelope Choice Rule.} IMMAM resembles MHCR in its iterative structure; IMMAM iterates over patient-category pairs, whereas MHCR iterates over patients based on a baseline priority ordering.

-The smart reserve systems proposed in \cite{PSUY20} and \cite{SY22} rely on \emph{greedy} algorithms.
-These algorithms generate all feasible matchings in a smart manner, progressing from the most desirable matching to the least appealing one.
-While these mechanisms are significantly superior to brute-force approaches, they ought to be treated with caution with respect to practical efficiency.
-The Smart Pipeline Matching Mechanism we propose avoids the greedy approach by combining Deferred Acceptance with Initial Matching and the Max-in-Max algorithm.

 Reserve systems are part of a larger literature regarding affirmative action processes. \cite{AS03} studied the policies imposing hard quotas on the number of admitted majority students in the context of school choice.
 Later, \cite{K12} showed that imposing hard quotas on majority students can hurt minority students in some cases.
-To overcome these possibly detrimental effects of the quota systems, \cite*{Hafalir...13} introduced reserve systems. \cite{EY15} introduced \emph{minimum guarantee choice rule} in the absence of overlapping categories with its axiomatic characterization.
+To overcome these possibly detrimental effects of the quota systems, \cite*{Hafalir...13} introduced reserve systems.
+The difference between hard and soft reserves were discussed in \cite*{EHYY14}, showing that using soft reserves when applicable may lead to more efficient outcomes. \cite{EY15} introduced \emph{minimum guarantee choice rule} in the absence of overlapping categories with its axiomatic characterization.

 \cite{KS16} introduced the \emph{matching with slot-specific priorities} model, which was later on adapted in several papers studying real-life applications of reserve systems with non-overlapping categories such as \cite*{DKPS18} for school choice in Boston, and \cite*{DPS20} in the context of school choice in Chicago.
 Some recent papers that study non-overlapping reserves, all in the context of Indian affirmative action, are by \cite{AT17, AT20, AT22, AT23}.